proteusx/etcat/README.rst

 versions (-v short option)
   Displays the versions available for a specific package.
 Colour coded
   to indicate installation status and displays slot information.
+  If the ebuild is from overlay the repository is also displayed (new).

 changes (-c short option)
   Outputs the changelog entry to screen.
 It is possible to give a version